Jump to the content

 Please note that you cannot amend your selection of key publications once the selection process has begun.

-If you are already holding or currently doing a PhD, you have to choose at least one key publication.
+If you are already holding or currently doing a PhD, you have to state at least one key publication.
 You may cite a maximum of three.
 Surplus key publications will be removed from the list without notifying the applicant.

 Please address the particular academic relevance of the results contained in the key publication and briefly explain the significance of the publication for your academic profile (cf. Sample key publications, PDF).
 In cases of multiple authorship please also indicate your own personal contribution to the publication.